No Flowers Required

 “A smoldering hero paired with dozens of laughs, sharp wit, and a budding love makes this a great centerpiece for any romance lover’s collection.”

-- USA TODAY Bestselling Author Gina L. Maxwell
+- New York Times Bestselling Author Gina L. Maxwell

 © 2012 Cari Quinn

 This was officially the crappiest day of Alexa Conroy’s life.